project-json/project.json/docs/List_Properties.md

 ## List Properties

-Project.JSON typically uses JSON objects for properties _(though not always)_ where others might use arrays for properties.
+_Project Config_ typically uses JSON objects for properties _(though not always)_ where others might use arrays for properties.
 For example, team members might otherwise be represented like this in another specification:

     {